Red Corner: Production

+In December 1996, it was announced Richard Gere would be shooting Red Corner in March 1997.

+While in production, director Jon Avnet filed suit against Metro-Goldwyn-Mayer after they refused to sign the agreed revised budget ($54 million for shooting in Los Angeles following abandoning a $49 million shoot on location in China which also included recognition of Avent's producer and director's participation including final cut privilege.

 Red Corner was shot in Los Angeles using elaborate sets and CGI rendering of 3,500 still shots and two minutes of footage from China.
 In order to establish the film's verisimilitude, several Beijing actors were brought to the United States on visas for filming.
 The judicial and penitentiary scenes were recreated from descriptions given by attorneys and judges practicing in China and the video segment showing the execution of Chinese prisoners was an actual execution.
 The individuals providing the video and the descriptions to Avnet and his staff took a significant risk by providing it.